 Rate Limiting

-Understand the rate limits in the Digital River API and learn how to handle and avoid reaching these limits
+Understand the rate limits in the Digital River APIs as well as how to handle and avoid reaching them

-Based on the API key that you include in a request, the Digital River APIs limit the number of calls that you can make within a given time period.
+The Digital River APIs limit the number of calls you can make within a given time.

-We use this rate limiting to maintain system stability and to ensure that all Digital River API clients experience efficient, secure, and reliable service.
+This rate limiting is crucial for maintaining system stability and ensuring that all of our clients experience efficient, secure, and reliable service.
 Rate limiting also helps us mitigate the damage caused by malicious actors and faulty integrations.

 If you exceed the designated rate limit, then your integration should temporarily stop making requests.
 This is because these requests will fail until a certain amount of time has passed.
-You can usually avoid hitting this ceiling by following our rate limiting best practices.
-But, in the event the request limit is breached, your integration should have logic in place to handle rate limiting.
+You can usually avoid hitting this ceiling by following our rate-limiting best practices.
+But, in the event the rate limit is breached, your integration should have logic in place to manage rate limiting effectively.

 How we rate limit

-The secret (confidential) API key you are using determines the maximum number of requests you can make per unit of time.
-In live mode, your integration can send up to 250 requests per second.
+The maximum number of requests you can make per unit of time is determined by which secret (confidential) API key is being used.
+Your integration can send up to 250 requests per second in live mode.
 In test mode, you can make up to 25 requests per second.

-When a request exceeds these rate limits, we block that call from reaching our backend servers.
-We then send you a response with a 429 Too Many Requests status code and a standardized Retry-After header.
-The header value is an integer, representing the number of seconds you should wait before making another request.
-You can use this value when building your mechanism to handle rate limiting.
+When a request exceeds these rate limits, we block that call from reaching our backend servers and then respond with a 429 Too Many Requests status code and a standardized Retry-After header.
+This header's value is an integer, denoting the number of seconds to wait before making another request.
+You can use this value when implementing logic to handle rate limiting.

-The following example shows a partial response to an API request that exceeded the rate limit.
-The Retry-After response header indicates that your integration should delay 2 minutes before sending any more requests.
+In the following response, the Retry-After header indicates that your integration should be delayed 120 seconds before sending any more requests.

 ...